-- State On-line Query (SOLQ): This system includes verified information for Social Security programs RSDI and SSI, Medicare, and Alien Status.
+- Data Exchange: Information regarding the use of RAPIDS Data Exchange can be found in the RAPIDS User Guide.
+This system provides information about Social Security, Medicare, and unemployment information.
+The Worker uses a pin number or Social Security Number to check this information when a system alert is received.
+More detailed information regarding what the Worker finds in the Data Exchange may be found by checking the SOLQ system. - State On-line Query (SOLQ): This system includes verified information for Social Security programs RSDI and SSI, Medicare, and Alien Status.
 Access to this system is granted through the same process as RAPIDS.
 The information includes individuals known to RAPIDS within the last 5 years.
-Inquiries in the system are monitored and restricted to the primary Case Worker and his immediate Supervisor. - MOBIUS Reports: All reports regarding the WV WORKS Program are accessed through the RAPIDS TPX Menu or Document Direct. - MACC System: This is used by Bureau of Employment Programs (BEP)/One-Stop staff for enrolling individuals, providing case management services, and training and employment placement.
+Inquiries in the system are monitored and restricted to the primary Case Worker and his immediate Supervisor.

+- MOBIUS Reports: All reports regarding the WV WORKS Program are accessed through the RAPIDS TPX Menu or Document Direct. - MACC System: This is used by WorkForce West Virginia/One-Stop staff for enrolling individuals, providing case management services, and training and employment placement.
 All Workers/Supervisors have access to this system to track client activity/progress.
 Supervisors must contact the Family Support Policy Unit to request access for staff.
 User guides may be obtained from the Family Support Policy Unit. - UC Benefit System (ESABPS): This system is accessed from the TPX Menu and shows dates and amounts of Unemployment Compensation (UC) benefits received by individuals.
 Access is available only to Supervisors.
 Requests and instructions for access must go to the Family Support Policy Unit.